Sociology in Switzerland

 4.1 "Numerical" and "functional" flexibilization

 Most of the different concepts of company restructuring and the various empirical developments at plant, department and job level converge in the central concept of "flexibilization".
-This term comprises all action and processes with which modern organizations distance themselves from the classical model of bureaucracy (in the Weberian and/or Taylorist sense - q.v.
+This term comprises all action and processes with which make modern organizations different from the classical model of bureaucracy (in the Weberian and/or Taylorist sense - q.v.
 Wood 1989; Smith 1997).

-Functional flexibilization, on the other hand, aims to replace bureaucratic Taylorist systems of production with more flexible "post-fordist" ones - the goal being to adapt more quickly to changes in the markets and offer a more variable response to the needs of different clients (cf. Piore and Sabel (1984); Lash and Urry (1987); Katz (1985); Mathews 1992; Streeck 1987).
-An organizational sociological perspective tends to dominate here and the arguments are heavily focused on the industrial sectors (particularly on the firm’s production departments - q.v.
+Functional flexibilization, on the other hand, aims to replace bureaucratic Taylorist systems of production with more flexible "post-fordist" ones - the goal being to adapt more quickly to changes in the markets and offer a more variable response to the needs of different clients (cf. Piore and Sabel 1984; Lash and Urry 1987; Katz 1985; Mathews 1992; Streeck 1987).
+A perspective of organizational sociology tends to dominate here and the arguments are heavily focused on the industrial sectors (particularly on the firm’s production departments - q.v.
 Brewster 1997).

 1) Hierarchical structures become flatter, and the responsibility of each hierarchical level is increased.